 Currently our cancellation policy states that notice must be given for cancelled appointments one business day prior to the appointment before 1:00 pm.
-If an appointment is cancelled with insufficient notice, a $35 fee will be charged.
+If an appointment is cancelled with insufficient notice, a fee of 50% of the cost of the treatment time booked will be charged.

-Why do I have to pay $35 for cancelling my appointment?
+Why do I have to pay a fee for cancelling my appointment?

 This policy is in place for two reasons:

-1. Our time is valuable to our clients and we try to be as accommodating as possible.
-We book on a first come, first served basis and when appointments are cancelled with insufficient notice, we are given very little time to fill the appointment or call another client who may otherwise have taken it.
-This is disrespectful and inconvenient not only to us, but also to the clients who value our time and who might have needed the treatment.
+1. Your therapist’s time is valuable to others.
+Appointments are booked on a first come, first served basis and when appointments are cancelled with insufficient notice, very little time remains to fill the appointment or call another client who may otherwise have taken it.

-2. Each therapist at MMT is contracted and therefore self-employed.
-Because we are not employees, we do not get paid an hourly wage, but rather based on how many clients we see per day.
-When a client does not show up to an appointment, we do not get paid at all.
-Our cancellation fee is put in place to compensate for the income that is lost when a client cancels with little or no notice.
-In order to be as fair as possible, we only charge a portion of the initial appointment’s cost; however if cancelling or missing appointments becomes a recurring incident, we reserve the right to charge the full cost of the appointment.
+2. Many massage therapists are contracted and therefore self-employed.
+Because they are not employees, they do not get paid an hourly wage and instead are paid based on how many clients they see per day.
+When a client does not show up to an appointment, the therapist does not get paid at all.
+A cancellation fee is put in place to compensate for the income that is lost when a client cancels with little or no notice.
+Initially only a portion of the appointment’s cost is charged, however if cancelling or missing appointments becomes a recurring incident, the therapist reserves the right to charge the full cost of the appointment.

 It should also be noted that insurance companies do not cover the cost of cancellation fees.